 Teaching with Original Works of Art

 The Hood Museum of Art is noted among college museums for the degree to which its collections and exhibitions are integrated into the curriculum by Dartmouth faculty.
-Before the museum closed in March 2016 for expansion and renovation, there were over 2,000 visits annually by Dartmouth faculty and students.
-These included courses from over 30 departments and programs across the Dartmouth curriculum from English to Engineering.
-Museum staff members pulled approximately 2,500 objects annually from storage for these class visits.
-This direct engagement with objects will continue on a larger scale with the opening of the new Center for Object Study.
+These include courses from over 30 departments and programs across the Dartmouth curriculum from English to Engineering.
+Museum staff members pull approximately 2,500 objects annually from storage for these class visits.
+This direct engagement with objects takes place in the galleries and the Bernstein Center for Object Study.

 Departments and programs that regularly hold classes at the museum include:

 - Art History

 - Classical Studies

 - Film and Television Studies

 - Latin American, Latino, and Caribbean Studies

 - Women's, Gender, and Sexuality Studies